UI-Research/mobility-from-poverty/README.md

 For more motivation, please read the motivation for a style guide by [Michael Stepner](https://github.com/michaelstepner/healthinequality-code/tree/master/code#motivation).
 If that isn't enough, read the section on [technical debt](https://github.com/michaelstepner/healthinequality-code/blob/master/code/readme.md#technical-debt).

-This guide is a work-in-progress.
-If there are any ambiguities or unresolved questions, please contact [Aaron R. Williams](awilliams@urban.org).
+If there are any ambiguities or unresolved questions, please contact Aaron R. Williams.

 # Table of Contents